 I am sure he will get a better national security briefing and security for the country when he trusts the main agencies, which are the CIA, National Security and National Intelligence and Defense Department.

-Posted by Sami Jamil Jadallah on March 15, 2017, With 1073 Reads Filed under Government & Politics.
+Posted by Sami Jamil Jadallah on March 15, 2017, With 1079 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.